MorganeFanon/Restaurant-css-framework/README.md

-# Premier projet étudiant chez BeCode *Restaurant-css-framework*
+# First student project at BeCode *Restaurant-css-framework*
-Ce projet a été réalisé par moi-même dans le cadre de ma formation de Web développement chez BeCode.
+This project was done by myself as part of my web development training at BeCode.
-Nous disposions d'un délais de 4 jours.
+We had a 4 days deadline.

-Il porte sur la création du site web d'un restaurant fictif comportant au moins les 5 pages suivantes:
+It concerns the creation of a fictitious restaurant's website with at least the following 5 pages:

-## une page d'accueil
+## a homepage

 ![Accueil](ReadMeAccueil.png)

-##  une page de présentation du menu
+##  a page presenting the menu

 ![Menu du restaurant](ReadMeMenu.png)

-## une page gallerie photo
+## a photo gallery page

  ![gallerie photos](ReadMeGallerie.png)

-## une page de présentation du restaurant
+## a page presenting the restaurant

 ![à propos du restaurant](ReadMeRestaurant.png)

-## une page de contact
+## a contact page

 ![formulaire de contact](ReadMeContact.png)

-**Les prérequis pour la réalisation de ce projet étaient:**
+**The prerequisites for the realisation of this project were:**
 - HTML
 - CSS
 - Bootstrap

-Le site est publié<a class="nav-link" href="https://morganefanon.github.io/Restaurant-css-framework/Accueil.html"> ici</a>
+The site is published<a class="nav-link" href="https://morganefanon.github.io/Restaurant-css-framework/Accueil.html"> here</a>

-Toutes les photos présentes dans ce projets viennent de <a class="nav-link" href="www.pexels.html">www.pexels.com</a>
+All the photos in this project are from <a class="nav-link" href="www.pexels.html">www.pexels.com</a>